digideskio/support-tools/mdb-wt/tour.md

 The preceding examples used small records, fitting 300 or so into each 24KB page.
 What happens as the record size increases?

-The following example was constructe by inserting increasingly large records, starting at about 1KB and increasing by 100 bytes for each successive record inserted:
+The following example was constructed by inserting increasingly large records, starting at about 1KB and increasing by 100 bytes for each successive record inserted: